 If there are problems with how a DUI test was conducted or the result is questionable, your attorney may be able to have the case dismissed.
 There may also be some diversion or treatment program that lets you keep your professional license.
 In some cases, there may be ways to have the legality of the initial stop called into question.

 It’s important to remember you still have options even if you’re charged with a DUI and are a CDL holder.
-Call an experienced Indianapolis CDL DUI attorney at Hessler Law.
+Call an experienced criminal defense attorney in Indianapolis at Hessler Law.
 Call (317) 886-8800 for a free and confidential consultation.